We recommend the following Quoll products for patients who require multiple medicationsVISIT SHOP

 Don’t rely on memory when you can have all the data on you

-Patients who take multiple medications often carry long lists of drug names, dosages and notes with them, in their purse or wallet.
+Patients who take multiple medications often carry long lists of drug names, dosages and notes in their purse or wallet.
 A visit to the doctor can frequently mean a change to that list whether it’s to increase or decrease dosage or add or eliminate a drug.
-Given the complexities of drug interactions, side effects and other considerations, it’s vital that your information be kept up to date and be ready to access without delay if you are sick or injured.
+Given the complexities of drug interactions, side effects and other considerations, it’s vital to keep your information up to date.
+Also, it should be ready to access without delay if you are sick or injured.

 Implants and devices: